clivegross/namecheap-ddns-client/README.md

 # Run as a service using systemctl

-1. Download this repo into `/usr/local/bin` (or wherever you like)
+1. Download this repo into `/usr/local/bin/ddns` (or wherever you like)
 1. Edit `ddns.service` if required.
+Configured to run script from `/usr/local/bin/ddns`
 1. Copy the systemd unit file to systemd: `cp ddns.service /etc/systemd/system/`
 1. Then run it with: